 First and foremost, if you can't get Zoom to work, you should check Zoom's service status to see if the problem is at Zoom's end.
 Point your browser at status.zoom.us and you'll be able to see if any of Zoom's services aren't working, any ongoing problems and what's being done about it.

 Shut down apps you're not using: Zoom and any video application can be demanding on your computer and internet connection, so it's worth shutting down apps you don't need if you're having problems.
 That frees up resources for Zoom to use.

-Make sure you're using the latest version of Zoom: There have been a number of Zoom updates recently, so it's worth checking that you're using the latest version of the app.
+Make sure you're using the latest version of Zoom: There have been a number of Zoom updates recently, the latest version at the time of writing is Zoom 5.5.2, so it's worth checking that you're using the latest version of the app.
 You'll usually be prompted to update when you open Zoom if there's an update, but it's always worth checking, as some features change between updates.

 My app keeps crashing or closing: First of all, do both of the things above.
 If you're still having problems, try restarting your computer.
 If that doesn't solve it, check if there are any software updates for your computer.